tomjenningss/deploying-and-packaging-applications/README.md

     ...
 }
 ````
-Simply press `CTRL+C` in the shell session where you ran the server to stop the server.
+Simply press `CTRL + C` in the shell session where you ran the server to stop the server.

 ## Updating the server configuration without restarting the server